 Here are some popular species you can target:

-To maximize your fishing success, try various fishing techniques.
-Brown and rainbow trout are susceptible to both modern and classic baits, lures, and flies.
+To maximize success, try various fishing techniques.
+Brown and rainbow trout respond to both modern and classic baits, lures, and flies.
+For salmon, artificial flies and spinners are effective.

-For salmon, artificial flies and spinners work well.
 Beyond the main river, explore tributaries like the Hakataramea and Maerewhenua rivers for additional trout fishing, or enjoy still-water fishing at Bells and Bortons ponds.

 Licensing and Regulations

-Here's a quick overview of the key regulations:
+Here’s a quick overview of key regulations:

-Methods/Gear | Fly, spin, and bait fishing allowed | No unsportsmanlike methods |
+- Methods/Gear: Fly, spin, and bait fishing are allowed; unsportsmanlike methods are prohibited.

 Exploring the Hydro Power Stations